mounta11n/paste/README.md

 - Short & unambiguous URL generation (with letters like ilI1 omitted) with collision detection
 - QR code support to quickly share files to / between mobile devices

+# URL shortener
+simply paste any valid link (must start with http://.. or https://..) to the textbox and upload

 # Dont like how it looks? 🎨
 pick a .css file from [here](https://github.com/dbohdan/classless-css) and replace the `static/theme.css`